SAM.gov Entity Registration and Renewal Reminder

 It is recommended that you begin the SAM.gov registration or renewal process 30 days prior to any deadlines to allow for the time necessary to complete the full process, including SAM.gov’s entity validation process.
 If you intend to apply for a specific DOJ opportunity, refer to the Grants.gov due date provided on the solicitation, and plan your SAM.gov registration accordingly.

 For additional support, visit SAM.gov Help.

 February 26, 2024

-The Office of Justice Programs (OJP) Grant Application Resource Guide ("Guide") provides guidance to assist OJP grant applicants in preparing and submitting applications for OJP funding.
-It addresses a variety of policies, statutes, and regulations that apply to many (or in some cases, all) OJP program applicants, or to grants and cooperative agreements awarded in fiscal year (FY) 2021.
-Some OJP programs may have program solicitations that expressly modify a provision of this Guide; in such cases, the applicant is to follow the guidelines in the solicitation as to any such expressly modified provision.
+The Office of Justice Programs (OJP) Grant Application Resource Guide provides guidance to assist OJP grant applicants in preparing and submitting applications for OJP funding.
+It addresses a variety of policies, statutes, and regulations that apply to many (or in some cases, all) OJP program applicants, or to grants and cooperative agreements awarded in fiscal year (FY) 2024.
+Some OJP programs may have solicitations that expressly modify a provision of this Guide; in such cases, the applicant should follow the guidelines indicated in the solicitation.

 - How To Apply

 - Proposal Abstract

 - Budget and Associated Documentation

 - Narrative Justification for Every Cost